nolanvo5894/corteXiv/README.md

 - Save papers to your personal library
 - Organize and search for papers by metadata
 - Semantic search through your saved papers using Snowflake Cortex
+- Smart paper recommendations based on your library content

 ### 💬 Interactive Paper Chat
 - Chat with any paper in your library